atrotter0/portfolio-angular/README.md

 ## Description

-A portfolio web app built with Angular to display basic information about myself as a developer, as well as highlight notable projects that I have worked on.
-Also includes a CMS for site admin to add projects, and functionality to update content on the 'About Me' page.
+A portfolio web app built with Angular to display basic information about myself as a developer and highlight notable projects that I have worked on.
+Also includes a CMS for site admin to add projects and update content on the 'About Me' page.

 **Key Features:**
 * Responsive design